Ben J. Mauldin | Apr 09 2026 21:37

 • Less flexibility

-If you’re with a captive agent (one company only), they typically can’t move you when your rate increases.
+If you’re working with a captive agent (one company only), they usually can’t move your policy when rates increase.

-3 Things That Might Be Making Your Rate Worse
+What Might Be Making Your Rate Even Higher

-Beyond the market changes, there are a few common issues we see that can push your premium even higher:
+Beyond market changes, a few common issues can push your premium even higher:

 1. Your Dwelling Coverage May Be Too High

-That can lead to you paying for more coverage than you actually need.
+That can lead to paying for more coverage than you actually need.

 2. You Might Be Missing Discounts